Cheap LEGO birthday party ideas for boys.

 The total for decorations came to only $4!

 The Food: $6

 To cut costs on food, I decided to have cake the only food served at the party.
 I made the cake from scratch, spent $2 on the frosting, and $3 for the Oreos used on top.

-The goal was to decorating the cake to look like a giant LEGO.
+The goal was to decorate the cake to make it look like a giant LEGO.
 Truthfully, it didn’t turn out great…..but, my son thought it was the coolest cake ever, and that’s all that matters!

 These darling LEGO themed plates were also found at The Dollar Tree (of course!).
 I had plastic cups and forks already at home so I used them on the table as well.
 We pulled out one of my fabric tablecloths and skipped buying a plastic one.
 It worked out perfect!